Render vs DigitalOcean for Solo Developers

 The platform covers web services, static sites, cron jobs, background workers, managed Postgres, and Redis.
 The Blueprint feature lets you define your entire infrastructure in a render.yaml for reproducible deployments.
 It's genuinely one of the easiest platforms to go from code to production URL.

-Render's free tier includes static site hosting and a limited web service that spins down after inactivity.
-Paid web services start at $7/month for 512MB RAM.
-Managed Postgres starts at $7/month as well.
+Render's free tier includes static site hosting and a limited web service that spins down after 15 minutes without inbound traffic, then takes about a minute to wake on the next request.
+The free allowance is 750 instance hours per workspace each calendar month, 100GB of outbound bandwidth, and 500 build pipeline minutes.
+Paid web services start at the Starter plan, which is $7/month for 512MB RAM.
+Managed Postgres starts at $7/month as well, and the free Postgres instance gives you 1GB of storage but expires 30 days after creation.

 DigitalOcean Overview

 DigitalOcean is a cloud infrastructure provider that offers both raw compute (Droplets) and a managed PaaS (App Platform).
-Droplets are VPS instances starting at $4/month.
-App Platform is their managed deployment service starting at $5/month per component.
+Droplets are VPS instances starting at $4/month for 1 vCPU, 512MiB RAM, and 10GiB of SSD with 500GiB of transfer.
+The next step up is $6/month for 1GiB of RAM and 25GiB of SSD.
+As of January 1, 2026, DigitalOcean bills Droplets per second, with a minimum charge of 60 seconds.
+App Platform is their managed deployment service starting at $5/month for a fixed 1 vCPU and 512MiB container.

 For solo developers, DigitalOcean's strength is flexibility.
 You can use Droplets for full server control, App Platform for managed deploys, or managed Kubernetes for container orchestration.
-Add managed databases ($15/month for Postgres), Spaces for object storage, and a built-in CDN.
+Add managed databases (the cheapest single-node Postgres cluster is $15.15/month for 1GiB RAM and 1 vCPU), Spaces for object storage, and a built-in CDN.
 It's a complete cloud, just simpler than AWS.

 The documentation deserves special mention.
 DigitalOcean's community tutorials are legendary.
 Whatever you're trying to deploy, there's probably a step-by-step guide for it.
 This alone reduces the learning curve significantly.